- Feedback and reporting:

 Available training sessions will be advertised on the NTGPE website, myGPcommunity, fortnightly newsletter and email.
 Please RSVP one week prior to the event if you would like to attend.

-NTGPE provides regular updates about training requirements through the fortnightly newsletter and at supervisor training sessions.
+NTGPE provides regular updates about training requirements and oportunities through Information Bulletin (fortnightly newsletter) and at supervisor training sessions.
 This includes tools such as the GP registrar supervisor overview.

 It is important to stay abreast of training and teaching requirements.
 Within your training post develop a plan of how to deliver the practice based teaching and facilitate release time for NTGPE education for GP registrars.